pkp/pkp-docs/learning-ojs/en/production-publication.md

 ## Finalize Metadata

 Before publishing the submission, you should check that the metadata for the article is complete and accurate in OJS and matches the metadata on the PDF.
 This is important for ensuring that the content is indexed by Google Scholar, discoverable by other services, and accessible to readers.
+To learn more, see [the Better Practices in Journal Metadata guide](/metadata-practices/en/).

 You can check the metadata for the submission by going to **Submissions**, opening the submission, going to the **Publication** tab, and checking the **Title**, **Contributors**, and **Metadata** tabs.